moby/moby/docs/installation/windows.md

 ## Learn more

 You can continue with the [Docker User Guide](/userguide).
-If you are interested in using the Kitematic GUI, see the [Kitermatic user guide](/kitematic/userguide/).
+If you are interested in using the Kitematic GUI, see the [Kitematic user guide](/kitematic/userguide/).